micromdm/nanomdm/docs/operations-guide.md

 *Example:* `-storage mysql -dsn nanomdm:nanomdm/mymdmdb -storage-options delete=1`

+#### pgsql storage backend

+* `-storage pgsql`

+Configures the PostgreSQL storage backend.
+The `-dsn` flag should be in the [format the SQL driver expects](https://pkg.go.dev/github.com/lib/pq#pkg-overview).
+Be sure to create your tables with the [schema.sql](../storage/pgsql/schema.sql) file that corresponds to your NanoMDM version.
+Also make sure you apply any schema changes for each updated version (i.e. execute the numbered schema change files).
+PostgreSQL 9.5 or later is required.

+*Example:* `-storage pgsql -dsn postgres://postgres:toor@localhost:5432/nanomdm?sslmode=disable`

+Options are specified as a comma-separated list of "key=value" pairs.
+The pgsql backend supports these options:
+* `delete=1`, `delete=0`
+    * This option turns on or off the command and response deleter.
+It is disabled by default.
+When enabled (with `delete=1`) command responses, queued commands, and commands themselves will be deleted from the database after enrollments have responded to a command.

+*Example:* `-storage pgsql -dsn postgres://postgres:toor@localhost/nanomdm -storage-options delete=1`

 #### multi-storage backend

 You can configure multiple storage backends to be used simultaneously.
 Specifying multiple sets of `-storage`, `-dsn`, & `-storage-options` flags will configure the "multi-storage" adapter.
 The flags must be specified in sets and are related to each other in the order they're specified: for example the first `-storage` flag corresponds to the first `-dsn` flag and so forth.